pungggi/bc_al_upgradeassistant/README.md

 2. Run any Claude prompt
 3. A new document will open showing the system prompt, user prompt with your code inserted, and configuration details

+## Upgrade specific analysis and code suggestions

+The extension supports extracting source files from compiled Business Central app (.app) files for upgrade specific analysis and code suggestions:
+To use this feature enable source extraction in settings:

+- **Enable Source Extraction**: Turn on/off the source extraction capability through `bc-al-upgradeassistant.enableSrcExtraction` setting

 ## Commands

 ### General